SnellerInc/sneller/doc/sneller-SQL.md

 (The query engine does not support comparing structures for equality across data blocks, so a single logical structure may result in more than one grouping bucket.)
-Grouping on lists is supported as long as those lists do not contain structures.

 <!--
 TODO: should we check for structures